 This theme carries right over to the first page.
 It’s springtime, the start of a new school year, and while everyone is excited to see their class assignments, high school student Taichi couldn’t care less.
 He’s too busy feeling sorry for himself: a young man starting senior year with no best friend, no girlfriend, and no motivation.
 Sure, he’s got a group of nerdy friends, but collectively, they’re on the fringes of the school’s social classes.

 Touma Mita, on the other hand, doesn’t seem to have those problems.
 Friendly, popular, and extremely good at sports, Touma is Taichi’s childhood friend.
 Apparently, this is the first time since middle school that the two have been in the same class.
 It’s also obvious Taichi and Touma haven’t really spoken much since then, either.
 Taichi harbors some resentment towards Touma, as the latter appears to have all the great qualities Taichi lacks.

-Then there’s Futaba Kuze, a shy, naive girl who also ends up in their class.
+Then there’s their classmate Futaba Kuze, a shy, naive girl.
 From afar, Taichi has seen her bumble around the school, always dropping things and struggling to speak up.
 Futaba’s “clumsy and dimwitted” personality, as Taichi puts it, rubs him the wrong way, not because she seems weak, but because she reminds him of his own shortcomings.